tmeckhoff/code_challenge_redo/README.md

 #### Restructured files
   Before I had all the app's files under /src.
 Adding components in /components and the JSON files in /data makes it easier to understand where everything is and makes it more meaningful for what the files are for.
 #### Renamed variables/refactored UI
   Previously my variable names where too generic and/or obtuse, so I renamed them to be more meaningful and understandable.
-I also refactored the UI a little, like what things were named and when to display certain things.
+I also refactored the UI a little, what things were named and when to display certain things.
 #### Covered edge cases
   This was a big flaw from the previous submission, I didn't have anything in place to deal with edge cases.
 For example, what happens if they don't select a guest, company or message?
 I resolved this by adding if checks to ensure that the state has those values set if we are doing a select message vs construct message.
 If not, I am displaying error message to the user.
 #### Changed construct message feature